 On September 2, 1941, 345 Commonwealth was acquired from New York Life by real estate dealers Mitchell & Driscoll, Inc.

 The property changed hands and on July 13, 1943, was acquired by Frederick H. Buckley, a lumber dealer, and his wife, Mary J. (McElaney) Buckley, trustees of the Leamington Realty Trust.
 On June 14, 1945, they transferred the property to themselves as individuals and not as trustees.
 Frederick Buckley died in September of 1945.

 On June 3, 1946, the three upper floors of 345 Commonwealth were damaged by fire.

-In about 1953, 345 Commonwealth was purchased by Dr. Howard Cartnick Reith and his wife, Frances Ellen (born Frances Eleanor Lillian) (Gardner) Reith.
-Howard Reith et al were the assessed owners from 1954.
+On May 11, 1953, 345 Commonwealth was purchased from the Haffers and the Mandells by Dr. Howard Cartnick Reith and his wife, Frances Ellen (born Frances Eleanor Lillian) (Gardner) Reith.
 He was a dentist and maintained his office at 370 Commonwealth; they lived in Winthrop.

 In July of 1953, Frances Reith filed for (and subsequently received) permission to legalize the occupancy as twelve apartments, indicating that was consistent with the previous owner’s agreement when she purchased the property (implying, thereby, that it was an existing condition).

-The property changed hands and in July of 1986 was purchased by Joseph F. Perroncello, trustee of the 345 Commonwealth Avenue Realty Trust.
+On July 24, 1986, 345 Commonwealth was acquired from Cameron Real Estate, Inc., by Joseph F. Perroncello, trustee of the 345 Commonwealth Avenue Realty Trust.

-In September of 1986, he converted the property into twelve condominium units, the 345 Commonwealth Avenue Condominium.
+On September 30, 1986, he converted the property into twelve condominium units, the 345 Commonwealth Avenue Condominium.